This photo is an example of Madeleung deformity

 more

-Join in on a night of conversation, building connections, sharing stories and coloring together with friends!
-Socialize, have fun & introduce your pets to the Star Sisters community!
+Join Nicole and friends for Holiday Party and a night of conversation, building connections, sharing stories about your favorite books together with friends!
+Socialize and have fun being a Star

-Being a Star Sisters is a way to connect with others in the Turner syndrome community to share honest experiences and form a sisterhood of positivity.
+Being a Star Sister is a way to connect with others in the Turner syndrome community to share honest experiences and form a sisterhood of positivity.
 This is an opportunity to raise awareness while receiving support.
 All meet-ups and events occur online – so anyone personally affected by TS, almost anywhere can participate!

 Star Sister’s enjoy these benefits offered freely to all who join.